j-ostmeyer/thirring-rhmc/tests/README.md

 ## Generating new data files

-Sometimes, if a significate change to a subroutines implementation or purpose has been made. it makes sense to alter the data that is known to be correct (for example, [test_congrad.dat](./test_congrad.dat)), however, this should not be done lightly.

-To generate new data files, you simply run the test you wish to generate with the `GENERATE` flag switched on.
+To generate new data files, you simply run the test you wish to generate with `GENERATE=1`.
 For example, for `test_congrad.F90`,
 ```sh
 GENERATE=1 TESTS=test_congrad ./run_tests.sh
 ```

-If you are happy with the generated data file(s) they should then be committed to git and used for all future testing.